Discoverse Continuity Problems

 - Among many other anatomical differences, Discovery Klingons have thick and elongated heads.
-It is impossible for them to pass as other humanoid species without being surgically mutilated, without "giving up everything" the way Voq had to do it.
+Even if we decide to ignore the visuals, in DIS: "Magic to Make the Sanest Man Go Mad" Mudd explicitly refers to them as "pointy headed bastards".
+Furthermore, it is impossible for the new Klingons to pass as other humanoid species without being surgically mutilated, without "giving up everything" the way Voq had to do it.
 This invalidates the classic stories involving Klingon undercover agents such as Arne Darvin (TOS: "The Trouble With Tribbles") or Worf (TNG: "Homeward").

 - The choH'a' (species reassignment protocol) that L'Rell used to transform Voq to a human named Tyler, anatomically and genetically, is a lot more advanced than any comparable technology that will be available in the following 120 years.
 In the context of Star Trek's overall continuity, this issue is alleviated by the fact that the Klingons of Discovery are anatomically very different anyway and that in classic Trek a total transformation of undercover agents was never deemed necessary (thinking of how easily Arne Darvin was uncovered in "The Trouble with Tribbles").
 But if we "believe" in the full extent of the transformation and hence of the procedure, the level of this technology is extremely anachronistic.